In The Kitchen With Chef Johannes Klapdohr – Schmackofatz!

 Highland’s weather (which goes through all four seasons) allows Johannes to prepare dishes that are more seasonally appropriate as the seasons change.
 He gets excited when things begin to smell different as we move from Summer to Fall and into Winter.
 He loves being able to translate this to food.
 “If you have strawberries all year long with average taste it is not as exciting as looking forward to tasting that first beautiful strawberry of the season after nine months.”

-Johannes believes that food is seen as secondary in the U.S., whereas it is a priority in countries like France, Spain and Italy.
-He said that is was interesting to see young people drive up to a 3-star Michelin restaurant in France in an old, falling apart Peugeot while he was living in Europe.
+Johannes thinks Americans see food as secondary in the U.S., whereas it is a priority in countries like France, Spain, and Italy.
+He said that it was interesting to see young people drive up to a 3-star Michelin restaurant in France in an old, falling apart Peugeot while he was living in Europe.
 In the U.S., on the other hand, you might see someone drive up to McDonald’s in a Mercedes.
 Clearly, American values are different.
 We should take more time to enjoy our meals rather than asking for the check after the entrée is served and appreciate the food we eat much more than we do (especially if it is great food!).